State issues mercury warning

 Hirsch noted that people can still fish and eat some of their catch in waters

-affected by the advisory, which include such popular lakes as Rollins Reservoir and
+the advisory, which include such popular lakes as Rollins Reservoir and

 Englebright Lake.